siisurit/check_done/README.md

 # check_done

-Check_done is a command line tool to check that GitHub issues and pull requests in a project board with a status of "Done" are really done.
+A command-line tool that validates the completeness of GitHub project items (issue or pull request) in your specified project status that represents done project items.

-For each issue or pull request in the "Done" column of the project board, it checks that:
+Current checks are:

-- It is closed.
+- Project item is closed.
-- It has an assignee.
+- Project item has an assignee.
-- It is assigned to a milestone.
+- Project item has a set milestone.
-- All tasks are completed (list with checkboxes in the description).
+- Project item has all tasks completed (list with checkboxes in the description).

-For pull requests, it additionally checks if they reference an issue.
+- Pull request has a closing issue reference.

-This ensures a consistent quality on done issues and pull requests, and helps to notice if they were accidentally deemed to be done too early.
+This ensures a consistent quality on done project items, and helps to notice if they were accidentally deemed to be done too early.

 ## Installation

 In order to gain access to your project board, issues, and pull requests, check_done needs to be authorized.
-The exact way to do that depends on whether your project belongs to a single user or a GitHub organization.
+The exact way to do that depends on whether your project belongs to a GitHub user or organization.

 For user projects, [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with the permission: `read:project`.